HKUDS/PromptMM/README.md

 ## Acknowledgement

+## Acknowledgement

-The structure of this code is largely based on [LATTICE](https://github.com/CRIPAC-DIG/LATTICE).
-Thank for their work.
+The structure of this code is largely based on [LATTICE](https://github.com/CRIPAC-DIG/LATTICE), [MICRO](https://github.com/CRIPAC-DIG/MICRO).
+Thank them for their work.